GuillaumeSch/EHANK/README.md

 # EHANK

-This repository contains code and data for the project on sovereign risk in an EHANK framework.
+This repository contains code and data for the project on the EHANK framework.

 ## 👥 Authors
 - Boris Chafwehe